 51R.
 Initiating bargaining for collective agreement

-(1) Bargaining for a proposed collective agreement may be initiated by an organisation of employees or an employer (the “initiating party”) giving to each other negotiating party and filing in the office of the Registrar a written notice that complies with subsection (3).
+(1) Bargaining for a proposed collective agreement may be initiated by an organisation of employees or an employer (the initiating party) giving to each other negotiating party and filing in the office of the Registrar a written notice that complies with subsection (3).

 (2) Subject to section 51P, an organisation of employees may initiate bargaining under subsection (1) on behalf of employees whose employment will be subject to the proposed collective agreement.